fwojtan/aoc24/README.md

 Bit of a fiddly one.
 Initial part 1 solution was messy and slow.
 Used a `VecDeque` to track 4 last seen items.
 Part 2 solution was basically entirely independent of part 1 :(

 Then went back to my part 1 and replaced my `VecDeque` with an enum-based FSM to track progress through the word.
 This was a *10x* speedup!
 Yay!

+### Day 5
+First one I don't want to bother optimising.
+Wasted a bunch of time making a really stupid mistake (summing lots of u8s and sliently overflowing).
+After spotting that my part one worked just fine and part 2 was ok to implement too.
+But solution is a bit nasty and brute forcey.